rithika-art/Automatic-Tag-Generator/README.md

 ## Project Title
 # Automatic-Tag-Generator
-# Automatic Tag Generator Using NLP and Machine Learning

 ## Project Objective
 This project automatically generates relevant tags from text using Natural Language Processing (NLP) and Machine Learning techniques.